 Ford Co-operative Credit Society Limited is a public company limited by shares, incorporated and domiciled in Australia and registered under the Corporations Act 2001.

 Chair's Report

-It is with pleasure that I present my third report as Chair for the 2021/22 financial year on behalf of your Board of Directors.
+It is with pleasure that I present my fourth and final report as Chair for the 2022/23 financial year on behalf of your Board of Directors.